SuperDARNCanada/borealis/docs/source/api.rst

 ===

 Development on the Borealis software is both appreciated and encouraged.
-If you have new features you would like added, please reach out via email to superdarn@usask.ca and we would be happy to work with you to implement your request.
+If you have new features you would like added, please reach out via email to superdarn@usask.ca or make an issue on our `GitHub <https://github.com/SuperDARNCanada/borealis/issues>`_ and we would be happy to work with you to implement your request.

 ----------------------
 Contribution Standards